 No assignment to a RIF unit will be made which is not in keeping with faculty qualifications required by regional accreditation or the Washington Administrative Code.

 Any faculty who feels he or she has been incorrectly placed in a RIF unit shall have the right to a hearing before the Vice President for Instruction.
-Nothing in this section shall preclude the right of a faculty member to be accompanied by a representative of his/her choice in the hearing.
+Nothing in this section shall preclude the right of a faculty member to be accompanied by a representative of their choice in the hearing.
 Such hearing shall take place within seven days from the time the faculty was notified of this assignment.

-Any unresolved disputes regarding RIF unit assignment shall be resolved following the process described in Article 11 - Grievance Procedure.
+Any unresolved disputes regarding RIF unit assignment shall be resolved following the process described in Article 13 - Grievance Procedure.